Base snaps

 Choosing a base

 core22 is the currently recommended base for the majority of snaps.
 But much like choosing a distribution base for a project or server, the best base for an application is dependent on an application’s requirements and which plugins or extensions a base supports.
-If there are specific dependencies that cannot be easily met with core22 then core20 is a valid and supported alternative, as is the older core18.
+If there are specific dependencies that cannot be easily met with core22 then core20 is a valid and supported alternative.

 Snapcraft extensions are a great way to easily bundle a set of common requirements into a snap, such as for running KDE Plasma or GNOME applications, but you need to select a base that’s supported by the extension you require.
 See Supported extensions for a list of which extensions support which bases.